mjordan/islandora_workbench/README.md

  - 26: ['mp4']
 ```

-You can also use the URIs assigned to terms in the Islandora Model vocabulary, for example:
+You can also use the URIs assigned to terms in the Islandora Models vocabulary, for example:

 ```yaml
 models: